How to Create an Optimized Form

 The Instapage webinar landing page uses a two-step opt-in form, the form appears as soon as you click the CTA button:

-Visitors are much more likely to fill out a two-step form, because they absence of a form on the page helps them learn about the offer in a no-friction environment.
+Visitors are much more likely to fill out a two-step form because the absence of a form on the page helps them learn about the offer in a non-friction environment.
 A two-step form actually acts like a 2-step verification process because only the visitors committed to fulfilling the conversion goal click the CTA button and then fill out the form that pops up.

 Two-step opt-in forms also don’t intimidate visitors as they break down the conversion process into two parts: